allisonjr-bamfordrk/notes/README.md

 - Today's programming wisdom is to be a lifelong learner.
 As technology continues to evolve at an unprecedented rate, it is essential for programmers to constantly update their knowledge and skills.
 This means staying up-to-date with the latest industry trends, tools, and programming languages.

 To be successful in the programming field, you should also focus on building a solid foundation in core concepts, such as data structures, algorithms, software engineering, computer science, mathematics, logic, problem-solving, communication, time management, teamwork, leadership, creativity, adaptability, critical thinking, discipline, patience, perseverance, passion, curiosity, humility, self-awareness, empathy, accountability, responsibility, trust, honesty, integrity, dedication, commitment, etc. These skills will not only help you become a better programmer but also a well-rounded individual in today' s competitive job market.

+# 2024-02-07
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary, based on measured performance data."

+In other words, don't waste time trying to optimize parts of your code that may not significantly impact its overall performance without clear evidence that it's needed.
+Understanding the balance between readability and efficiency is key to writing effective software.
+Always remember that code should be written for humans to read and understand, and computers merely execute it.